shawnzam/election_grams/readme.md

 ###Methodology for Candidate Name Searching

-Since articles that do not mention the candidate by name need to be removed form the corpus I implemented the following algorithm to filter potential *nameless* articles:
+Since articles that do not mention the candidate by name need to be removed from the corpus I implemented the following algorithm to filter potential *nameless* articles:

     def stemmify_name name
       name_as_array = prepare_text name